neliafernandes/neliafernandes/README.md

 ## Hi there 👋
 Welcome to my GitHub page!
-I am Nelia  Fernandes and I am currently working  National Hospital Guido Valadares- Dili as a biomedical technician
+I am Nelia  Fernandes and I am currently working at National Hospital Guido Valadares- Dili as a biomedical technician

+- 🔭 things i am challenging my self with  :
+- Exercising 4 days a week
+- Improving my technical

 <!--